Staying somewhere forgettable in New York? As locals would say, fuhggedaboutit!

 The lobby is especially stunning, with high ceilings studded with a constellation of prismatic crystals.

-The hotel offers an extensive luxury spa menu, including both warming and cooling Baccarat crystals and its trademarked Miracle Broth, not available anywhere else.
+The hotel (which was presented the Forbes Travel Guide Five Star award in 2019) offers an extensive luxury spa menu, including both warming and cooling Baccarat crystals and its trademarked Miracle Broth, not available anywhere else.

 The Baccarat is also ideally located for art lovers; the Museum of Modern Art (MOMA), one of the world’s great galleries, is literally across the road.
 Broadway Theatre, Radio City Hall and the Ed Sullivan Theatre, now home to The Late Show with Stephen Colbert, are all just minutes away.